norwichbicyclerepaircooperative/norwichbicyclerepaircooperative.github.io/workshops/index.md

 #### 10am-12pm, Dr Bike Cycle Repair Centre
 This workshop will show you how to:
 * Name the parts of your bike
-* Assess wear on the parts
+* Assess wear and adjustment of parts
-* Check your bike is safe
+* Check for any safety issues
 * Maintain your bike
 #### [Book your place](https://www.eventbrite.com/e/basic-bike-maintenance-workshop-drop-in-tickets-62350093809)
 #### [Posters](/workshops/Basic_Bike_Maintenance_Poster.pdf)